MightyBullMoose/LackeyCCG-INWO/high/Read_Me.txt

 --------------------------------------------------------------------------------
 ONE BIG DECK
 --------------------------------------------------------------------------------
-As the name suggests, playes share One Big Deck (two decks, actually, one Shared Groups and one shared Plots).
-There are separate buttons for drawing from the Shared decks vs darawing from your own decks.
+As the name suggests, players share One Big Deck (two decks, actually, one Shared Groups and one shared Plots).
+There are separate buttons for drawing from the Shared decks vs drawing from your own decks.
 The One Big Decks have a 0BD prefix (Note: I used a zero "0" instead of the letter "O" here, which causes the decks to appear first alphabetically in the deck list).